shehreendheda/katacoda-scenarios/apmintro/instrumentapp2/finish.md

 Congratulations!
-You've gone through the instrumentation of the Storedog app.
+You've instrumentated of the Storedog app for APM with Datadog.

-To learn about using the various features of APM such as the Service Map, Service Pages, and App Analytics, click **Next Module** to continue with the course.
+To continute, click **Next Module**.